Skip to main content

 Open a browser tab.
 Talk to it like a colleague.
 Ask it to explain a codebase you just inherited.
 Bounce an outline off it.
 Get a second opinion on your content architecture before you spend two days building it.

-Tools: GitHub Copilot, Cursor, Cody, any IDE-integrated assistant.
+Tools: GitHub Copilot, Cursor, Claude in VS Code, basically any IDE-integrated assistant.

 You provide the context, the constraints, the style guide.
-The AI generates a first draft.
-You refine.
+The AI generates a first draft and you refine it.
 This works surprisingly well for things like release notes, API reference descriptions, and structured content where the format is predictable.
+Do not let it run amok though.
+They have a tendency to overexplain and contextualize where not additional info is needed.
+Always test, of course.

-Best for: validation, spec generation, continuous quality checks.
+Good for: refactors, validation, spec generation, continuous quality checks.

 Tools: Claude Code, OpenHands, custom scripts, MCP servers, whatever gets the job done.